Moonie01/Skills_Adv-Programming/README.md

   - Change the number of maximum stocks accordingly: max_stocks <- 10.

   2.1.2 Select Date Range: Define the date range for your analysis, at least 90 days for a meaningful analysis.
 Selecting an invalid date range, such as a start date after the end date, will give a warning.
 This is done for the sake of code robustness.
+The code also ensures robustness in case of other invalid inputs, for example, if either the start date or end date is chosen to be in the future.

   2.1.3 Tabs: Navigate through different tabs for various analyses and visualizations, which are